voicevox-playground-tui

 Server

-To use this, please start the VOICEVOX engine.
+To use it, start the VOICEVOX engine.

 - Download and install VOICEVOX